Angular Material Form Controls, Form Field and Input Examples

 Preparation

-We will bundle all of this Angular Material Form Controls examples in one application.
-For that, we will prepare all required Angular 8 applications and Angular Material.
-Now, we are creating an Angular 8 app using Angular CLI which needs Node.js and NPM to install or update it.
-Make sure you have to install Node.js and NPM before installing or updating Angular CLI.
-To install or update an Angular CLI type this command.
+We will bundle all of these Angular Material Form Controls examples in one application.
+For that, we will prepare all required Angular applications and Angular Material.
+Now, we are creating an Angular app using Angular CLI, which needs Node.js and NPM to install or update it.
+Make sure you have installed Node.js and NPM before installing or updating Angular CLI.
+To install or update the Angular CLI, type this command.

 sudo npm install -g @angular/cli

-Next, create a new Angular 8 app using Angular CLI by type this command.
+Next, create a new Angular app using Angular CLI by typing this command.

 ng new angular-material-form-controls

-That command will create a new Angular 8 app with the name `angular-material-form-controls` and pass all questions as 'Y' then the Angular CLI will automatically install the required NPM modules.
-After finished, go to the newly created Angular 8 folder then run the Angular 8 app for the first time.
+That command will create a new Angular app with the name `angular-material-form-controls` and pass all questions as 'Y', then the Angular CLI will automatically install the required NPM modules.
+After finishing, go to the newly created Angular folder, then run the Angular app for the first time.

 cd ./angular-material-form-controls